HumanSignal/Adala/README.md

   community to extend and tailor runtimes, ensuring continuous evolution and adaptability to diverse needs.

-- 🚀 **Extend skills**: Quickly customize and develop agents to address the specific challenges and nuances of your domain, without facing a steep learning curve.
+- 🚀 **Easily customizable**: Quickly customize and develop agents to address challenges specific to your needs, without facing a steep learning curve.

 ## 🫵 Who is Adala for?